esp-rs/esp-wifi-sys/README.md

 This is experimental and work-in-progress!
 You are welcome to experiment with it and contribute but probably shouldn't use this for something real yet.

 WiFi / BTLE coexistence is implemented but currently only works (to some extend) on ESP32-C3.
+In general COEX shouldn't be used currently.

-THIS CURRENTLY DOESN'T WORK WITH THE XTENSA ENABLED RUST COMPILER 1.63.0.2
+THIS CURRENTLY DOESN'T WORK WITH THE XTENSA ENABLED RUST COMPILER 1.63.0.2.
+Use 1.63.0.0!

 This uses the WiFi drivers from https://github.com/esp-rs/esp-wireless-drivers-3rdparty